 - If your contract calls for a home inspection, please select your home inspector as soon as possible and let your agent know who they are.
 Your service providers have a limited amount of time to protect your interest.

 - Generally, the buyer accompanies the home inspector at the inspection.
-Please allow at least 2 to 3 hours for an average inspection.
+Please allow at least 2-3 hours for an average inspection.
 More time may be necessary for a large home.

-- Your agent will act as coordinator for all activities from this point and will keep everyone in the loop as far as what is going on.
+- Your agent will act as coordinator for all activities from this point and will keep everyone in the loop.

-- If necessary your agent and your attorney will work together to negotiate any repairs that were noted during the home inspection.
-Remember, routine maintenance items are not the type of thing that should be noted and negotiated.
+- If necessary your agent will work to negotiate any repairs that were noted during the home inspection.
+Remember, routine maintenance items are common and typically not negotiated on.

-- Your walk through (typically on new homes) will be scheduled as per your sales contract.
+- Your walk through inspection (typically on new homes) will be scheduled as per your sales contract - normally a few days prior to completion.
 Your agent will schedule this with you, the seller and the listing agent.
-It should happen just prior to the closing.

-- If all of this sounds a little overwhelming - don't worry - you're in good hands.
-Your agent has been through this many times and will be there for you during the entire process.
+If all of this sounds a little overwhelming - don't worry - you're in good hands.
+Your real estate agent has been through this many times and will be there for you during the entire process.
 Relax and enjoy the experience.